sumanb007/kubernetes/sample-project/README.md

       failureThreshold: 3
     ```

- 8. And we add headless service in the manifest.
+ 7. Then, we add headless service in the manifest.
     ```yaml
     apiVersion: v1
     kind: Service